iutkarshmehta/iOS-dev-2025/apple-file-systems.md

 | **Native Encryption** | Built-in, granular encryption with single-key and multi-key options for files and metadata. | 🔒 Superior security and data privacy, with hardware acceleration on modern Macs. |
 | **Crash Protection** | Uses a copy-on-write metadata strategy to prevent corruption from system crashes or power failures. | 🔩 Increased data integrity and system reliability. |
 | **Sparse Files** | Allocates disk space only for non-empty portions of a file. | 💾 More efficient storage for files with large blank sections, like disk images. |

-## IV. 🔄 Discrepancy Report

-This documentation provides a high-level, conceptual overview of the Apple File System and how it integrates with existing Foundation framework APIs.
-It does not detail specific new or deprecated APIs related to APFS itself.
-The primary takeaway is that modern file system features are largely accessed transparently through established interfaces like `FileManager`, ensuring backward compatibility for developer code.
-No API discrepancies were noted.